Continuing Studies: First Aid

 As an endorsement to the OFA Level 1 certificate, this course meets the needs of those responsible for transporting injured workers to medical aid from more remote settings.
+Endorsement expires with the OFA Leve I certificate.
 You must hold a valid OFA Level 1 certificate to receive the endorsement.
-Endorsement expires with the OFA Level 1 certificate.

 Late Policy for all First Aid courses: